Sachith-AB/Sachith-AB/README.md

 I enjoy working with modern technologies and contributing to open-source projects.

 Currently, I am focusing on:
-- 🚀 Full-stack development using *React, Node.js, and Spring Boot*
+- 🚀 Full-stack development using *React, Node.js, .Net and Spring Boot*
 - 📱 Cross-platform mobile app development with *Flutter*
-- 🛠 Exploring *DevOps and Cloud Technologies*

 I love engaging with tech communities and working on projects that make a real-world impact 🌟.

----

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/212748842-9fcbad5b-6173-4175-8a61-521f3dbb7514.gif"/>